tldr-pages/tldr/pages/common/pio-home.md

 `pio home --host {{host}}`

-- Do not automatically open PlatformIO Home in a system web browser:
+- Do not automatically open PlatformIO Home in the default web browser:

 `pio home --no-open`